donbing/Bitbot/docs/notes.md

    * fix expanded mode
    - fit candle count to screen size
    - keep an eye on the overlay least intrusive position algo, seems to be flaky
+    - is flaky, whitespace check needs to be improved

  - ## multi-currency support
    - button to toggle between curencies